-What is your family's favorite ways to cook eggs?
+What are your family’s favorite ways to cook eggs?
 Do they agree, or do you feel like a short-order cook sometimes?

 Eggs are everyone’s go-to breakfast ingredient, as they can easily be paired with other delicious favorites like cheese, bacon, ham, fruit, and vegetables.
 When it comes to cooking eggs, there are so many possibilities!